mehulagg/gitlab/doc/integration/jira_development_panel.md

 #### Troubleshooting GitLab for Jira

-The GitLab for Jira App uses an iframe to add namespaces on the settings page.
+The GitLab for Jira App uses an iFrame to add namespaces on the settings page.
 Some browsers block cross-site cookies which can lead to a message saying that the user needs to log in on GitLab.com even though the user is already logged in.

 > "You need to sign in or sign up before continuing."